 Saint Paul, Minn.

 Theresa Living Center, a residential transitional home for women with or without children, and Caroline Family Services, a scattered site transitional housing program for women and children, exist for women who dare to change their attitudes and behaviors to approach a healthier life.
 Theresa Living Center and Caroline Family services are founded on the belief that the right environment can make the difference for women striving to reclaim their personal worth and dignity.
-These services began in 1988.
-Visit the Theresa Living Center & Caroline Family Services website.
+These services began in 1987.
+Visit the Theresa Living Center website.